raceintospace/raceintospace/doc/manual/manual.md

 To put things in space, you have to schedule a mission one turn in advance; in Spring you'd schedule a launch for next Fall, and in Fall you would schedule one for next Spring.
 This is done in the Future Missions Office.
 Here you will see your launch pad(s) and any missions currently scheduled for next turn.
 You start the game with one pad and can purchase up to two more as needed.

-To schedule a mission, select the pad you want to use.
+To schedule a flight, select the pad you want to use.
 If you have at least two launch pads, you have the option of scheduling a Joint mission, which involves two launches.
 Joint missions complicate things a bit, but can be very useful when you want to do something that involves two or more components but you don't have the rocketry to lift them all at once: usually docking tests, LM tests, and lunar landings.
 To schedule a Joint mission you would select the first of the two pads you want to use.
 Joint missions are always assigned to adjoining pads: either A and B, or B and C—not A and C.

 In the top left in the gray area you will see the selected pad, and the mission's name, type, and duration.
 Below that are five buttons you can use to narrow your options to help find the mission you want.
 The first restricts your selection to unmanned vs. manned; if manned, it will include a pie chart representing the duration level of the mission, from A to F.  Next is a toggle for missions that include docking, then EVA, then LM, then Single vs. Joint.
 In the bottom right of each is a smaller box (called a piano key) which locks that button in its current position.
 The RESET button will clear everything.